 - Why does Selective Mutism persist despite past treatment and parent/teacher awareness?

+Treatment is developed via a holistic or “whole-individual” approach.
+The parents, child, and school personnel work together under the direction of the outside treatment professional.
 Dr. Shipon-Blum emphasizes that although lowering a child’s anxiety is key, it is often not enough, especially as children get older.
-Over time, many children with Selective Mutism no longer feel anxious, but their mutism and lack of proper social engagement continues in select settings due to learned behaviors.
+Over time, many individuals with Selective Mutism no longer feel anxious, but their mutism and lack of proper social engagement continues in select settings due to learned behaviors.

-Children with SM need strategies and/or interventions to progress from nonverbal communication to spoken communication.
+Children/teens/adults with SM need strategies and/or interventions to progress from nonverbal communication to spoken communication.
 This is the Transitional Stage of Communication© (Stage 2 on the Social Communication Bridge©), and this aspect is missing from most treatment plans.

-Strategies and interventions are developed based on where the child is on the Social Communication Bridge© in a particular setting, and are meant to be desensitizing as well as a vehicle to unlearn conditioned behavior.
-S-CAT incorporates anxiety lowering techniques, methods to build self-esteem, and strategies/interventions to help with social comfort and communication progression.
+Strategies and interventions are developed based on where the individual is on the Social Communication Bridge© in a particular setting, and are meant to be desensitizing as well as a vehicle to unlearn conditioned behavior.
+S-CAT® incorporates anxiety lowering techniques, methods to build self-esteem, and strategies/interventions to help with social comfort and communication progression.
 This may include “Bridging” from shut down to nonverbal communication and then transitioning into spoken communication via verbal intermediaries, ritual sound shaping, and possibly the use of augmentative devices.

-S-CAT provides choices to the child and helps to transfer the child’s need for control into the strategies and interventions.
+S-CAT provides choices to the individual and helps to transfer the their need for control into the strategies and interventions.
 Games and goals (based on age) are used to help develop social comfort and ultimately progress into speech via the use of ritualistic and controlled methods (e.g., strategy charts).
 Silent goals (environmental changes) and active goals (child directed goals based on choice and control) are used within the S-CAT program as well.

 By lowering anxiety, increasing self-esteem, and increasing communication and social confidence within a variety of real world settings, the child suffering in silence will develop the needed coping skills to enable for proper social, emotional and academic functioning.